kmaaallen/simon-game/documentation/logic.md

 ## The game starts
 The game must only start if the power is ON and the start button is ON.
-(i.e powerStatus and startStatus are BOTH true having been clicked.)
+(i.e powerStatus and startStatus are BOTH true, having been clicked.)
 The player needs to see this change somehow to indicate game has started and to see what round they are on.
 #### Game Logic
 1) When start status is true AND power status is true newGame() function is called.
 2) When start status is false and power status is true newGame() function is NOT called.
 3) When start status is false and power status is false newGame() function is NOT called.
-NOTE: Due to earlier tests in start button suite it is impossible to have a start status of true while power status is false so that is not included here.<br>
+Due to earlier tests in start button suite it is impossible to have a start status of true while power status is false so that is not included here.<br>
 I needed to create a function that would start the game for the player.
 I called this function newGame and called it in my start onclick function.
 This meant when power was ON, start had been clicked, newGame would be called.